forno/libics3/README.md

 ex)[KRS series servo moters produced by KONDO KAGAKU co., ltd.](http://kondo-robot.com/product-category/servomotor/krs)

 ## CAPTION
+1. This software require c++11 compiler.
+In ubuntu 14.04 or after version have compiler support c++11.
-1. This software only support serial mode.
+2. This software only support serial mode.
 You should lock the serial mode for never turn on PWM mode.
-2. Linux need setup a serial USB adaptor for use it. `script/setup.sh` will mount it to `/dev/ttyUSB0`.
+3. Linux need setup a serial USB adaptor for use it. `script/setup.sh` will mount it to `/dev/ttyUSB0`.

 ## API Reference
 Reference [the libics3 wiki](https://github.com/forno/libics3/wiki)